 Money3 is a finance company that provides:

-Since 2000, Money3 has been assisting people from all walks of life in a variety of financial circumstances.
+Trading since 2000 and incorporated in 2005, Money3 has been assisting people from all walks of life in a variety of financial circumstances.

 Devoted to leading the transformation of the consumer lending industry in Australia, Money3 is a responsible lender that is dedicated to assisting the 2.65 million Australians who are financially excluded.